abinit/abinit/doc/tutorial/gwr1.md

 Diagonal elements of $\Sigma_\xc(\omega)$ in eV units and spectral function $A_\nk(\omega)$

-Finally, we have a netcdf file named tgwr\_3o\_GWR.nc that stores the same data in binary format and that can be easily post-processed with AbiPy as discussed in the next section.
+Finally, we have a netcdf file named tgwr\_3o\_GWR.nc that stores the same data in binary format that can be easily post-processed with AbiPy as discussed in the next section.

 ### Analyzing the GWR.nc file with AbiPy